How to Install Moodle on Google Cloud Server

 - Secure Your Site: Don't forget to secure your Moodle installation with Let's Encrypt SSL certificates for safe browsing.

-By following these steps, you are well on your way to creating and managing an effective online learning platform with Moodle.
+Following these steps places readers well on the way to creating and managing an effective online learning platform with Moodle.

 Is MoodleCloud free?

 MoodleCloud offers a free trial plan for 28 days to explore the features available.
-You can easily upgrade to one of our plans from your MoodleCloud Portal.
+Upgrading to one of the paid plans happens directly from the MoodleCloud Portal.

 How to connect Google Drive to Moodle?

-Connecting Google Drive to Moodle involves a few steps within your Moodle course.
-First, log in to Moodle and enable Edit mode on your course page.
-Then, click ‘Add an activity or resource’ and select ‘URL’ from the options to create a link to your Google Drive files.
+Connecting Google Drive to Moodle involves a few steps within the Moodle course.
+First, log in to Moodle and enable Edit mode on the course page.
+Then, click 'Add an activity or resource' and select 'URL' from the options to create a link to Google Drive files.

 Was this guide helpful?